-percolator!), you can avoid smaller issues, like clogs, by keeping the system clean.
-Here are a few easy methods for cleaning your percolator to keep it stain-free and running smoothly.
+No one wants to brew with a dirty percolator.
+Here are a few easy methods for cleaning your percolator coffee pot, that way you can keep it stain-free and running smoothly.

 How to Clean Stains From the Inside of Your Percolator Coffee Pot